 We believe that our staff, organization and long presence in the business have resulted in very strong relationships with our shipping line customers.
 Our top 20 customers, as measured by lease billings of our total owned and managed fleet, have on average been our customers for 30 years and have an average Dynamar credit rating, a common credit report used in the maritime sector, of 3.7 as of December 31, 2019.
 The Dynamar credit rating ranges from 1 to 10, with 1 indicating low credit risk.
 Our top 20 customers include almost all of the world's largest shipping lines, as measured by container vessel fleet size.
 We currently have containers on-hire to approximately 250 customers.
 Our customers are mainly international shipping lines, but we also lease containers to freight forwarding companies and the U.S. Military.
-Our top 20 and top 5 customers accounted for approximately 82.1% and 50.0%, respectively, of our total owned and managed fleet's 2019 lease billings.
-Our two largest customers in 2019 were Mediterranean Shipping Company S.A., which accounted for \$102.8 million or 15.4% and CMA-CGM S.A., which accounted for \$87.3 million or 13.1% of our total owned and managed fleet's 2019 lease billings.
-A default by any of our major customers, such as the bankruptcy of Hanjin in 2016, could have a material adverse impact on our business, results from operations and financial condition.
+Our top 20 and top 5 customers in 2019 were Mediterranean Shipping Company S.A., which accounted for \$102.8 million or 15.4% and CMA-CGM S.A., which accounted for \$87.3 million or 13.1% of our total owned and managed fleet's 2019 lease billings.
+Our two largest customers of Hanjin in 2016, could have a material adverse impact on our business, results from operations and financial condition.
 In addition, the largest lessees of our owned fleet are often among the largest lessees of our managed fleet.
 The largest lessees of our managed fleet are responsible for a significant portion of the billings that generate our management fee revenue.
 For further discussion, see Note 1 "Nature of Business and Summary of Significant Accounting Policies" to our consolidated statements in Item 18, "Financial Statements" in this Annual Report on Form 20-F.